A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Concluding Remarks

 \section{Concluding Remarks}

-We have presented a minimal formulation of session types, one of the most studied classes of {behavioral types} for message-passing programs.
-This minimal formulation forgoes sequencing on the level of types.
-We formally connect standard and minimal session types (MSTs), through a \emph{decomposition} of session-typed processes, adopting the higher-order process calculus \HO as target language.
-Following Parrow~\cite{DBLP:conf/birthday/Parrow00}, we defined the decomposition of a process $P$, denoted $\D{P}$, as a collection of \emph{trio processes} (processes with at most three actions) that trigger each other mimicking the sequencing in the original process.
-We proved that typability of $P$ using standard session types implies the typability of $\D{P}$ with minimal session types; we also established that ${P}$ and $\D{P}$ are behaviourally equivalent through an \emph{MST bisimulation}.
+We have studied \emph{minimal session types}, a fragment of session types, one of the most studied classes of {behavioral types} for message-passing programs. \plscheck{This fragment makes a very limited use of sequencing at the level of types; as such, it stands between linear types and standard session types}.
+We relate standard and minimal session types through a \emph{decomposition} of session-typed processes, adopting the higher-order process calculus \HO as target language.
+Following Parrow~\cite{DBLP:conf/birthday/Parrow00}, we defined the decomposition of a process $P$, denoted $\D{P}$, as a collection of \emph{trios} (processes with three sequential actions) that trigger each other mimicking the sequencing in the original process.
+We proved that typability of $P$ using standard session types implies the typability of $\D{P}$ in the minimal fragment; we also established that ${P}$ and $\D{P}$ are behaviorally equivalent through an {MST bisimulation}.
 Our results hold for all session types constructs, including labeled choices and recursive types.

-From a foundational standpoint, our study of minimal session types is a conceptual contribution to the theory of behavioral types, in that we clarify the status of sequencing in theories of session types.
-As remarked in \secref{s:intro}, there are many session types variants, and their expressivity often comes at the price of an involved underlying theory.
-Our work contributes in the opposite direction, as we identified a simple yet expressive fragment of an established session-typed framework~\cite{DBLP:conf/esop/KouzapasPY16,KouzapasPY17}, which allows us to justify session types in terms of themselves.
+From a foundational standpoint, our study of minimal session types is a conceptual contribution to the theory of behavioral types, in that we study the status of sequencing in theories of session types.
+There are many session types variants, and their expressivity often comes at the price of an involved underlying theory.
+Our work contributes in the opposite direction, as we identified a simple fragment of an existing session-typed framework~\cite{DBLP:conf/esop/KouzapasPY16,KouzapasPY17} that is quite expressive.
 Understanding further the underlying theory of minimal session types (e.g., notions such as type-based compatibility) is an exciting direction for future work.